unrealwork/atsd-use-cases/USMortality/README.md

 LIMIT 10
 ```

 This next query filter records for a particular city (in this case Boston) and for a timespan (in this case retrieve samples from 2016 and older).
-With the `ORDER BY` clause, rows are sorted by date
+With the `ORDER BY` clause, rows are sorted by date,
 and with the `LIMIT` clause the response is restricted to 10 rows.

 ```sql